Lumbar Disc Replacement

 Risks

-Specific risks include: transient postoperative slowing of bowel movement (ileus), vascular injuries ( as the vessels lie immediately adjacent to the lower lumbar vertebrae) and in males retrograde ejaculation ( incidience of roughly 5% in the medical literature) .
+Specific risks include: transient postoperative slowing of bowel movement (ileus), vascular injuries (as the vessels lie immediately adjacent to the lower lumbar vertebrae) and in males retrograde ejaculation (incidence of roughly 5% in the medical literature).
 Other risks include subsidence of the implant and rarely implant migration.

 Operative Technique

-The discspace can be approached through a number of corridors.
-Dr Nair utilises the reteroperitoneal (gains access to the discspace behind the bowel) approach and undertakes the operation in conjunction with a vascular surgeon.
+The disc space can be approached through a number of corridors.
+Dr Nair utilises the retroperitoneal (gains access to the disc space behind the bowel) approach and undertakes the operation in conjunction with a vascular surgeon.